 The Museum of Fine Arts, Boston, is looking for Ambassadors to provide superior customer service as they engage with MFA visitors throughout the building.
 Under the supervision of the Information Center’s Assistant Manager, Ambassadors will help MFA guests navigate through the Museum, offering guidance and interpretive assistance.
 Ambassadors will provide the added human support that many first-time and infrequent visitors seek in order to have a welcoming learning experience.
 This will be a highly visible opportunity to further the goals of the Museum’s strategic plan to improve the visitor experience.

 Candidates should have excellent interpersonal and customer service skills with a knowledge or interest in art.
 Comprehensive training with Museum staff and curators is provided and is required for placement in this position.
-This position consists of 10 to 15 hours per week, including weekends/evenings. $11 per hour.
+This position consists of 10 hours per week, including weekends.
 Interview required.

-- Will be responsible for providing a presence in the public spaces of the Museum, which could include the lobbies, galleries and auditoriums.
+- Will be responsible for providing a presence in the public spaces of the Museum, which could include the lobbies, galleries and visitor center.
 Ambassadors will be expected to be on their feet, constantly monitoring visitor service needs in their assigned areas.